Black Tail Stout

 Walter’s SurdaRYEdoe Rye Ale

 This rye beer has a malty start, and the rye comes through as the hops do.
-The easy way to determine if you enjoy this beer is if you like rye bread.
 The name comes from Walter being born short a right toe.